“You can’t take a picture of this; it’s already gone.”

 Four months after finishing grad school, I was hired as a reporter/anchor for Global Regina in October 2013.
 I was adamant I had to report for television ASAP to prove to myself that I could do it.
 I left Toronto within a week of accepting the position, and my first report aired on Oct.
 28.

 I have reported for professional news outlets since I was 15, but this, at 23, was my first full-time reporting job.
 I worked there for one year, five months, and 18 days before being laid off on April 9, 2014.
-I was part of a couple dozen of others laid off across the network after an announcement of changes to the production of newscasts.
+I was one of a couple dozen of others laid off across the network.
+The network announced it would change how newscasts would be produced.
 It was an ending of a chapter that led to a better one bringing me back to the network.

 So today I was laid off: "Global News announces significant changes to how news is produced" http://t.co/iGy5RXpdTO

-I had never stepped foot in Saskatchewan before, but it turned out that I had a decent idea of what I was in for by researching it online: it gets extremely cold in the winter, and people are obsessed with the Saskatchewan Roughriders.
-Regina reminded me of the Etobicoke suburb of Toronto, where I have lived most of my life; both have similar populations and land areas.
+I had never stepped foot in Saskatchewan before, but it turned out that I had a decent idea of what I was in for by researching it online: It gets extremely cold in the winter, and people are obsessed with the Saskatchewan Roughriders.
+Regina reminded me of the Etobicoke suburb of Toronto, where I lived most of my life; both have similar population sizes and land areas.

 On top of my regular duties, I was also a video journalist (VJ).
 VJs shoot and edit their own reports.
 They’re also called multimedia journalists (MMJ) and one-(wo)man-band (OMB) reporters.
-At the time, I was the only reporter at the station who handled those extra duties on a regular basis.
-To my knowledge, all reporters were VJs at CTV Regina.
+At the time, I was the only non-sports reporter at the station who handled those extra duties on a regular basis.
+To my knowledge, all day reporters were VJs at CTV Regina.
 I recall seeing only one CBC News VJ in the city.

 Because the Saskatchewan Legislative Building is in Regina, some of my stories were about provincial politics.
-Many of those stories were straightforward: embargoed email came in by 9 a.m., then scrum + other side’s scrum + any other voices I could fit in = story for 6 p.m.
-My stories often aired on Global Saskatoon because of the station’s proximity.
-I also noticed that Global Edmonton aired a lot of my stories.
+Many of those stories were straightforward: embargoed email came in by 9 a.m., then scrum + other side’s scrum + any other voices I could fit in = report for 6 p.m.
+My stories often aired on Global Saskatoon because of the station’s proximity, ditto Global Edmonton.

-I found myself doing a significant number of sports-related stories.
+I found myself producing a significant number of sports-related stories.
 Regina reporters don’t have much of a choice, really.
 People truly are obsessed with football team the Saskatchewan Roughriders.
-That, and I was reporting when the Grey Cup was held in the city in 2013.
-The rest of my stories normally focused on events, community issues, policy changes, weather, and the hard news standard fare (homicides, fires, and such).
+That, and I reported there when the Grey Cup was held in the city in 2013.
+The rest of my stories normally focused on events, community issues, weather, and the hard news standard fare (homicides, fires, and such).
 I also covered several stories in Moose Jaw, about a 45-minute drive away.
-Saskatchewan has a significant population of indigenous people, and I enjoyed getting to learn about their communities’ traditions.
+Saskatchewan has a significant population of Indigenous people, and I enjoyed getting to learn about their communities’ traditions.

 I enjoyed covering stories outside of the city the most.
-I liked learning about what people did for fun in small-town Saskatchewan, what made them tick.
+I adored learning about what people did for fun in small-town Saskatchewan, what made them tick.
 I met some of the most genuine, good-natured people there.
 They would do anything it took to make sure I got every last thing I wanted for my story.
-It felt like they didn’t want me to leave; I didn’t either.

-A story on Elmer Lach’s hometown reflecting on his death was probably my favourite story done outside of Regina, probably my overall favourite story I did in Saskatchewan.
-I went there thinking I might not get anyone to speak for my story.
-Instead, I got to speak with a lifelong fan, and, without even requesting it, the fan got a 97-year-old childhood friend of the hockey star to drive into town on his truck to speak with me.
+A story on residents of Elmer Lach’s hometown reflecting on his death was one of my favourite stories I produced.
+I drove there thinking I might not get anyone to speak for my story.
+Instead, I got to interview with a lifelong fan and, without even requesting it, the fan got a 97-year-old childhood friend of the hockey star to drive into town on his truck to speak with me.

 (I sometimes felt like I was the only person in the province without a truck.)

 The weekend crew at the station was small.
-We’d plan out on Fridays what stories we’d air on the weekend.
+We’d plan out on Fridays what stories we’d produce on the weekend.
 There was a second reporter for some weekends when I worked there.
-The anchor and producer would start work at 1 p.m. (or so), so the photographer and I would have have to deal with everything before then by ourselves, including keeping up with police scanner talk, reexamining what the news of the day would be, and such.
+The anchor and the producer would start work at 1 p.m. (or so), so the photographers (there were two) and I would have to deal with everything before then by ourselves, including keeping up with police scanner talk, reexamining what the news of the day would be, and such.

 Finding experts in Regina for stories wasn’t as challenging as I thought it would be, but getting them to meet up with me before my deadline was another story.
 The pace was less hectic in Regina than in the bigger cities I’ve lived in.

-Once, a spokesperson asked me to hold their press release beside the camera lens so they could use it as a visual cheat sheet if needed during the interview.
-One spokesperson would send daily press releases that included a new photo of their dog.
+Once, a spokesperson asked me to hold their press release beside my camera’s lens so they could use it as a visual cheat sheet if needed during the interview.
+Another spokesperson would send daily press releases that included a new photo of their dog.
 An encounter that stands out involved a representative who, just prior to a scrum, hugged every reporter in the room.
 Coincidentally, a similar incident occurred with a spokesperson from a competing group.

-(It’s a weird way to live life, perhaps too paranoid a way to live life, but my logic is I want to be prepared as best I can for the inevitable.)
+It was a weird way to live life, perhaps too paranoid a way to live life, but my logic was: I wanted to be as prepared as possible for the inevitable.
+And I was.

-I felt my storytelling skills had improved dramatically in the prior weeks; the aforementioned Lach story, the last story I shot and edited (fitting, no?), was probably the pinnacle of that.
+I felt that my storytelling skills had improved dramatically in the prior weeks; the aforementioned Lach story, the last story I shot and edited, was probably the pinnacle of that.
 I’m thankful I got to leave on a noticeable — for me, anyway — high.

-A road trip, which included a severaldocumentedadventures, and a few months enjoying Toronto life later, I started working at Global Halifax as a VJ in September 2015.
-It’s a better position for me, and I’ve definitely fallen for Nova Scotia.
-I’m getting to report on more things I’m interested in, and I’ve been given opportunities that would never have been possible in my previous job.
+A road trip, which included severaldocumentedadventures, and a few months enjoying Toronto life later, I started working at Global Halifax as a VJ on September 1, 2015.
+It’s a better environment for me, and I’ve definitely fallen for Nova Scotia.
+I’m getting to report on more things I’m interested in, and I’ve been given opportunities that would never have been presented to me in my previous job.

-As the song goes, “You think there’s not a lot goin’ on,” but there is, and I try to keep the many great people I met and some of the memorable stories I produced top of mind when looking back on the whole experience in Saskatchewan.
-Yes, the winters were harsh, and I left unexpectedly, but I got to prove to myself that I could report for television.
+As the song goes, “You think there’s not a lot goin’ on,” but there is, and I try to keep the many great people I met and some of the memorable stories I produced top of mind when looking back on my experience reporting in Saskatchewan.
 People trusted me to tell their stories, which is such an honour.
+Yes, the winters were harsh, and I left suddenly, but I got to prove to myself that I can report for television.

 The Glacier Skywalk is located on the south side of the two-lane Icefields Parkway.
-Parking at the site was only for buses, so I parked (for free) at the centre.
+Only buses were allowed to park there, so I parked (for free) at the centre.
 The buses used to get passengers to and from the attraction were similar to the ones used by the Toronto Transit Commission.

 The ride lasted fewer than 10 minutes.

-I found that it still had that nice “new glass floor smell” to it.
-I’m kidding about the smell, but the site did look new and sleek.
-Visitors could pick up a phone-like device (seen in the penultimate photo in this post) that offered an audio tour at no charge.
+The site looked sleek.
+Visitors could borrow a phone-like device (seen in the penultimate photo in this post) that offered an audio tour at no charge.
 According to the attraction’s website, the tour is offered in English, French, Mandarin, Korean, and Japanese.

-For some people, whether they enjoy visiting the structure will depend on if they like the view in the photo below; looking down through the glass floor shows a relatively plain mountain side.
-I didn’t see animals or anything that particularly blew me away.
+Looking down through the glass floor showed a relatively plain mountain side.
+I didn’t see animals or anything that particularly astonished me.
 That said, looking almost everywhere else did offer up a nice view.